Aazan-Iqbal/3162/test-2/README.txt

 //Open web browser and type in: http://localhost:4000/user/sign-up
-// register an account and login
+// register an account
-// you should arrive at localhost:4000/admin/manage-equipment and be able to see the page
+// you should be redirected to a login page.
+Proceed to login

-Main code for Crud is implemented in these files:
+// Fter logging in you should arrive at localhost:4000/admin/manage-equipment and be able to see the page

-m
+//if you attempt to access localhost:4000/admin/manage-equipment without logging in you will be unable to